polymurph/HW-Versioning-Rule-Book/README.md

 ### Patch

 The patch number indicates the patchwork version of the PCBA at hand.
-It changes with every change that does not affect the PCB.
+It changes with every change that does not alter the PCB.
 Any patch change will be compatible with the PCB version at hand.
 The following lists show categorically differenciated examples of changes which are considered a patch change.

 Only changes to the BOM or Schmeatics no changes to the PCBA in any form